namhyung/uftrace/doc/uftrace-live.md

 :   Boost priority of recording threads to real-time (FIFO) with priority of *PRIO*.
 This is particularly useful high-volume data such as full kernel tracing.

 -K *DEPTH*, \--kernel-depth=*DEPTH*
 :   Set kernel max function depth separately.
-Note that this option is meaningful only when used with -k,\--kernel option.
+Implies \--kernel option.

 \--kernel-buffer=*SIZE*
 :   Set kernel tracing buffer size.
 The default value (in the kernel) is 1408k.
+Implied \--kernel option.

 \--kernel-skip-out
 :   Do not show kernel functions out of user functions.
 This option is deprecated and set to true by default.

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
 This option is inverse of \--kernel-skip-out option.
+Implies \--kernel option.

 FILTERS